 - To access the Analysis, Document creation and editing functions of the Application, each User must register with Displayr with a valid email address.

 - The Company provides instructions on the Site and within Displayr to assist Users with Displayr.
-This instructions shall be updated from time-to-time.
+These instructions may be updated from time-to-time.
 Displayr also provides user support services.

 - The features and tools available to a Viewer may be limited by the Company and/or the Customer.